bus-api-provider-vm — VM API provider

 Requests use Bearer JWT authentication with audience ai.hg.fi/api.

-Status reads require vm:read.
-Lifecycle writes require vm:write.
+Status reads require access to vm:read.
+Lifecycle writes require access to

 Send the token as Authorization: Bearer <jwt>.
 End users normally obtain the

-token with bus auth token --scope "vm:read vm:write" after their account is
+token with bus auth token --resources "vm:read vm:write" after their account is

 verified and approved; services use deployment-managed service tokens.